all-in-one-of/snippets/HOU_DOP_FLIP.md

 `+` | cause particles to spread out

 #### Surface Tension:
-- Propoerty of warte molecules that are attracted to eachother (cohesion). it is on surface, where molecules have space to stronger their bonds forming a tension that is absent in rest
+- Propoerty of warte molecules that are attracted to eachother (cohesion). it is on surface, where molecules have space to stronger their bonds forming a tension that is absent in rest  Measured in: Pa*s.

 Createing the surfacepressure field.
 Fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
 Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable*